 Deep Digging and Rock Removal

 The second round of digging is the hardest work of the whole project.
 The process is much like the first round, except the goal is to be able to bury the whole head of your shovel in loose soil when you are done.
 This time, if you hit a rock in the process of achieving that, it has to go.
 As you back up, some of the rocks will expose an edge you can get under with the shovel.
 This is where buying good tools, and sharpening your shovel is really going to pay off.
 Use the shovel to poke under an exposed edge of a stone to create leverage and pry it out.
-You may have to go slightly off track or attack from a different angle, but if you stick with it for a few seconds, you will find a way … Continue reading
+You may have to go slightly off track or attack from a different angle, but if you stick with it for a few seconds, you will find … Continue reading

 The best books I have read concerning an EMP are Lights Out by Ted Koppel and Collapse You’re On Your Own by Kay Mahoney.
 One is fiction, and one nonfiction tells us all we need to know about a terrible event.
 The first book examines the reality of our delicate electronic infrastructure and how easily it can be shut down.
 The second book tells the story of the aftermath of an EMP on regular, small town folks, like us, and how we might handle the calamity.
 I like my electricity and the comforts it provides to me and my family, but I also know our grid is vulnerable in many ways.
 So, get prepared for no electricity and enjoy the today. – T.M.